connected-web/boardgames-sam-api/README.md

 # Boardgames Summary API

-This project contains an API for summarising boardgame play stats using AWS SAM
+An API for summarising boardgame play stats using AWS SAM.

 ## Prerequisites